ethereum/py-evm/docs/guides/trinity/architecture.rst

 Networking Process
 ------------------

-The networking process is what kicks of the peer to peer communication, starts the syncing process and also serves the JSON-RPC API.
+The networking process is what kicks of the peer to peer communication and starts the syncing process.
 It does so by running an instance of :func:`~trinity.nodes.base.Node` in an event loop.

 Notice that the instance of :func:`~trinity.nodes.base.Node` has access to the APIs that the